Ricardo Rocha (footballer, born 1982): Club career

-Born in Matosinhos, Rocha competed in the lower leagues until the age of almost 27, when he signed for G.D.
-Chaves for 2009–10.
-He made his debut in the Segunda Liga on 16 August by featuring the full 90 minutes in a 0–1 home loss against C.D.
+Born in Matosinhos, Rocha competed in the lower leagues until the age of 26, reaching the Liga de Honra with G.D.
+Chaves in 2009–10; he had signed for the side in 2007 from AC Vila Meã.
+He made his second-division debut on 16 August 2009 by featuring the full 90 minutes in a 0–1 home loss against C.D.
 Feirense, and contributed a further 23 appearances as the season ended in relegation.
-Additionally, he helped his team reach the final of the Taça de Portugal, being sent off in the last minute of the 2–1 defeat to FC Porto.
+Additionally, he was part of the squad that reached the final of the Taça de Portugal, being sent off in the last minute of the 2–1 defeat to FC Porto.

 Rocha left Chaves in late January 2011, and joined Primeira Liga club S.C.
 Beira-Mar on a free transfer.
 After failing to establish himself, he returned to the second tier with S.C.
 Covilhã in the summer.

-In another January transfer window move, and again as a free agent, Rocha returned to Chaves in 2013.
-He started in all his appearances in his first year, helping the side return to division two as champions.
+In another January transfer window move, and again as a free agent, Rocha went back to Chaves in 2013.
+He started in all his appearances in his first year, helping the side to promote from division three as champions.